 (b) when the CDR data was collected; and

-(c) the data holder of the CDR data.
+(c) the CDR participant for the CDR data from which the CDR data was collected; and

-Note: See paragraph 1.14(3)(h).
+(d) if the CDR data was collected by an accredited person on behalf of the accredited person under a CAP arrangement—that fact.

 Note 1: See paragraph 1.14(3)(h).

 Note 2: See rule 1.16 for how this rule applies in the case of a CDR outsourcing arrangement in which a provider collects CDR data on behalf of a principal.